Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Proposed Method

 where $(u,v)$ denotes spatial location, $\lambda$ is the spectral band index, and $\odot$ denotes pixel-wise multiplication.
 Specifically, the intensity image is defined as the average spectral energy per pixel:

-intensity image can be approximated as a PAN image in dual-camera CASSI and the chromaticity is computed as the normalized spectral signature:
+We found that intensity image can be approximated as a PAN image in dual-camera CASSI.
+A detailed proof in this PAN-Intensity Equivalence is provided in supplement materials.
+Hence, the chromaticity is computed as the normalized spectral signature:

 where $\epsilon$ is a small constant to avoid division by zero.
 This decomposition separates the multiplicative effect of illumination $\mathbf{I}(u,v)$ from the spectral reflectance $\mathbf{C}(u,v,\lambda)$, which captures intrinsic scene properties.
-Importantly, $\mathbf{C}$ is invariant to changes in illumination intensity and direction (see Appendix~\ref{APP-1} for derivation), enabling more robust modeling of reflectance and spectral reconstruction under varying lighting conditions.
+Importantly, $\mathbf{C}$ is invariant to changes in illumination intensity and direction, enabling more robust modeling of reflectance and spectral reconstruction under varying lighting conditions (see supplement materials).
 After decomposition, the CASSI measurement process can be modeled as follows.
-The hyperspectral cube $\mathbf{X}$ is modulated by a coded aperture $\mathbf{M}^0 \in \mathbb{R}^{H \times W}$, resulting in a spatially coded cube:
+The hyperspectral cube $\mathbf{X}$ is modulated by a coded aperture $\mathbf{M} \in \mathbb{R}^{H \times W}$, resulting in a spatially coded cube: